Serandt/VrProjectSite/content/post/locomotion.md

 In concrete: Players put a stick between the legs simulating sitting on a broom and move around by moving that.

+Something I learned here is the importance of choosing the correct speed for every movement because of caber sickness.

 ### Forward movement